Environmental Impact Assessment: Managing Underwater Noise

 Noise measurements

 SONSETC can advice on noise measurement protocols for areas where noisy activities are planned or for conservation purposes in marine protected areas.
 When requested, SONSETC can perform noise measurements, either spot measurements or continuous measurements for a period of time.
-Additionally, SONSETC can provide source level measurements for ships, platforms, turbines, or similar sources and can create noise maps to assess the acoustic environmental impact of the source at a particular location.

 Custom software design